saraalmaadeed/saraalmaadeed/README.md

 ---

 <h3 align="left">About me:</h3>
-<p align="left"> I enjoy playing and designing video games and want to work in ML especially its role in the natural sciences & engineering.
+<p align="left"> I enjoy playing and designing video games and want to work in ML especially with natural sciences & engineering.
 <p align="left"> I have been a competitive debater since late 2020.
 <p align="left"> I play oud and bass guitar and enjoy listening to rock music!